Grandfather Economic Report

 new record highs.
 In the 1990s the federal government created

 $2.8 trillion of new debt; about the same created in the nation's entire history prior to

-3. America's Total Debt Report - this highly read report covers the most dangerous pictures, that of all debt in America (government debt plus all private debt, including debt of households, financial sector, and business) - now $59 Trillion at an all time high, and 80% of that total debt was created since 1990 - - showing America more debt-dependent than ever.
-Last year total debt stagnated as private sector debt fell due to foreclosures and write-offs, said fall off-set by frantic government spending and federal reserve bank money creations of $1.7 trillion..
+3. America's Total Debt Report - this highly read report covers the most dangerous pictures, that of all debt in America (government debt plus all private debt, including debt of households, financial sector, and business) - now $69 Trillion at an all time high, and 80% of that total debt was created since 1990 - - showing America more debt-dependent than ever.
+During the financial crisis 2009-11 total debt stagnated as private sector debt fell due to foreclosures and write-offs, said fall off-set by frantic government spending and federal reserve bank money creations - then again accelerated an additional $3.7 trillion.
 Run-away debt is an accelerating major threat to the economy, to living standards and to national security.
 A nation cannot forever borrow its way to prosperity, especially borrowing from others.
 America has reached a level of debt-saturation as all efforts to drive the economy have been dependent on more and more debt year after year.
 Instead of allowing an un-wind of debt the government sector has joined with the financial sector to attempt to drive even more debt into all sectors.
 That's like trying to drive an individual over-intoxicated further with even more alcohol.
 Color graphics in this report have been seen by very few, showing dramatic trends.
 A MUST READ.

 4. Paying Down Debt? - some claim the government ran a surplus in the late 1990s and paid down debt, yet total federal debt increased each year - - meaning they ran operating deficits every year.
 So, where did they get the money?
 Answer: they siphoned-off trust fund surpluses to spend on other stuff and issued non-marketable IOUs with no redemption plan.

 |Economy:||1.
 Inflation Report